{Use of Tech} Height and time The height in feet of a baseball hi... | Channels for Pearson+

 {Use of Tech} Height and time The height in feet of a baseball hit straight up from the ground with an initial velocity of 64 ft/s is given by h= ƒ(t) = 64t - 16t² where t is measured in seconds after the hit.

-b.
-Find the inverse function that gives the time t at which the ball is at height h as the ball travels upward.
+c.
+Find the inverse function that gives the time t at which the ball is at height h as the ball travels downward.
 Express your answer in the form t = ƒ⁻¹ (h)

 Verified Solution